 His awards and decorations include the Meritorious Service Medal with three Oak Leaf Cluster, the Army Commendation Medal with five Oak Leaf Clusters, Army Achievement Medal, Armed Forces Reserve Medal with M Device, Army Reserve Component Achievement Medal, National Defense Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Army Service Ribbon and the Army Reserve Component Overseas Training Ribbon with Bronze Arabic Numeral 3.His overseas assignments tours include: Operation New Horizons – Guatemala (2001), Operation Iraqi Freedom (2004)

-His Military awards and decorations include the Bronze Star Medal, Army Commendation Medal, Army Achievement Medal, National Defense Service Medal, Afghanistan Campaign Medal, Global War on Terrorism Service Medal, Army Service Ribbon, Overseas Service Ribbon, NATO Medal, Meritorious Unit Citation, and the Air Assault Badge.
+His awards and decorations include: The Army Aviator Badge, Meritorious Service Medal, Army Commendation medal (1 OLC), Army Achievement Medal (2 OLC), Korean Defense Service Medal, Afghanistan Campaign Ribbon, NATO Medal, National Defense Service Medal, Global War on Terrorism Service Medal, and Overseas Service Ribbon (3).

 Senior Military Science Instructor

 Master Sergeant (MSG) David Dzwik

 MSG David Dzwik is a native of Michigan.
 He entered the Army as an Infantryman in 1995.
 He received One Station Unit Training at Fort Benning, Georgia.

 MSG Dzwik has served in a variety of positions to include: Heavy Weapons Gunner, Radio Telephone Operator, Team Leader, Recruiter, Squad Leader, Platoon Sergeant, Airborne Instructor/Platoon Sergeant, Infantry Company First Sergeant and Senior Military Instructor at University of Akron.